-The next step in the review process is to present and discuss data/metrics and assessment results that are on hand, and to work closely with the Office of Institutional Research and Effectiveness to design additional assessment, data collection, and analysis activities.
-In this section, summarize evidence collected since the last review and design and conduct any additional assessments needed in order to fully evaluate the unit's performance of its functions.
-Conduct an analysis of this information to assess the unit's strengths and weaknesses in terms of carrying out its core functions and in supporting student learning.
+The next step in the review process is to present and discuss data/metrics and assessment results that are on file, and to work closely with the Office of Institutional Research and Effectiveness to design additional assessment, data collection, and analysis activities.
+In this section, provide evidence collected since the last review and design and conduct any additional assessments needed in order to fully evaluate the unit's performance of its functions.
+Conduct an analysis of this information to assess the unit's strengths and weaknesses in terms of carrying out its core functions.

-Presentation of Past Assessments and Findings
+List of Assessments and Findings

-Using the chart below, list all assessment and data collection activities related to effectiveness in performing the key functions completed during the last five years, prior to this self-study.
-Assessment information gathered and analyzed for this self-study will be discussed further on.
+Using the chart below, list all assessment and data collection activities completed during the last five years, prior to this review.
 Indicate how the results of these activities have been used to inform decision making and/or effect improvements or changes in operations.
-How has the unit assessed the student learning fostered by its activities?
-Enter a description of the methods used, the functions or SLDOs assessed, a brief summary of findings, and a brief notation of improvements or changes made as a result.
-The unit may go into more depth regarding findings, analysis, and changes below the chart.

-Assessments of Key Functions:

-Metrics/Data or Year Functions Findings (in Improvements or

-Other Implemented Assessed brief) Changes Made as

-Assessment a Result (if
+Metrics/Data or Other Assessment Activity Year Implemented Functions Assessed Findings (in brief) Improvements or Changes Made as a Result (if applicable)

-Activity applicable)